 Lord Barok van Zieks gazed down at him dryly.
 “Was the theft case truly so engrossing?”

-“Were you waiting long?
-I should have—”
+“Sorry, were you waiting for long?
+I should've—”

 They entered and were seated promptly, as the waitstaff still seemed too awed by van Zieks to dally.
 When their usual orders had been taken, van Zieks pulled out a bottle of red wine and two of his “hallowed chalices”, poured both, and handed one to Ryunosuke.
 Ryunosuke accepted it with a nod of thanks, and once again shoved down the urge to ask him how much effort it had taken him to import all of his chalices and vintage from Britain.

 “To your victory,” Van Zieks said, clinking the glass with his, “and to the pursuit of the truth.
 Now as I observed from the gallery, assuming my translator capably described your case, there were several different points you could have made...”

 And as their conversation picked up, Ryunosuke found himself musing.
 He wasn't sure whether it was because of the wine, the low lighting, or the strange mood he'd had for a while, but it finally struck him once again how incredibly unlikely this scene would have seemed two years ago.

 Defending Barok van Zieks from murder charges hadn’t made it easier to speak with him.
 Neither had Ryunosuke’s subsequent return to Japan.
 But when he’d sent a letter to Kazuma offhandedly asking after van Zieks, and gotten a very blunt telegram in return - “be a man write him yourself STOP” - Ryunosuke had finally gathered his resolve and reached out.